Get Lost in Nature at Myakka River State Park

 The most popular hike is the Canopy Walkway, home of America’s first public treetop trail.
 The walkway is a suspension bridge 25 feet in the air that spans 100 feet.
 At the exit of the bridge, you can climb up the tower to 74 feet and take in the view of the park from above the treetops.

 The Canopy Walkway trail connects to the Nature Walk – a short look through the palms of Florida.
-We decided to take the hike but unfortunately due to damage from Hurricane Ian, the walkway is closed which was a big disappointment at the time of my visit.
+We decided to take the hike but unfortunately due to damage from Hurricane Ian, the walkway was closed during my visit which was a big disappointment.

 Biking

-Biking is a popular option as there are many bike trails throughout Myakka River State Park.
+Biking is a popular option throughout Myakka River State Park.

 Camping